Building REST services with Spring

 }

-Notice how this format shows firstName, lastName, AND name?
+This format shows firstName, lastName, and name.
 While it sports duplication of information, the purpose is to support both old and new clients.
-That means you can upgrade the server without requiring clients upgrade at the same time.
-A good move that should reduce downtime.
+That means you can upgrade the server without requiring clients to upgrade at the same time.
+This is good move that should reduce downtime.

-And not only should you show this information in both the "old way" and the "new way", you should also process incoming data both ways.
+Not only should you show this information in both the "old way" and the "new way", but you should also process incoming data both ways.

 Employee record that handles both "old" and "new" clients